agile metrics

 Use Metrics for Continuous Improvement

-Using measurable values as a tool for continuous improvement rather than a means to judge performance is the most effective.
+The most effective approach is to use measurable values as a tool for continuous improvement rather than a means to judge performance.
 Encourage teams to reflect on the data, identify areas for improvement, and develop action plans to address these issues.
 Additionally, use metrics to guide discussions during retrospectives, where teams can collaboratively analyse their performance and brainstorm ways to enhance their processes.

 Avoid Misuse